n17r4m/mpyx/README.md

 ### .meta

-Very often there are problems isolating each process to be completely independant from each other.
+Very often there are problems isolating each process to be completely independent from each other.
 In the image pipeline example, it would be useful for the last child process `SaveTo` to know what the original file name was from `ImgFiles` so that it could name the file correctly in the destination folder.

-Instances of `F` provide a special member property `meta` which is a `dict` that will propogate through the `EZ` pipeline and are distinctly attached to a specific item.
+Instances of `F` provide a special member property `meta` which is a `dict` that will propagate through the `EZ` pipeline and are distinctly attached to a specific item.
 This is very useful when attaching ancillary information as required.
 Here are some potential concrete implementations of `ImgFiles` and `SaveTo` using `meta` to pass along the image filename: